 Pet Partner teams often begin their volunteer service by visiting healthcare facilities.
-They are drawn perhaps because they know of a relative who has enjoyed pet visits in a hospital or nursing home or perhaps they were visited themselves.
+They are drawn perhaps because they know of a relative who has enjoyed pet visits in a hospital or nursing home or perhaps they recievd visits.

 Health care facilities come in all sizes and shapes and our handlers are encouraged to visit first without their animal to make sure it is a good fit for the facility and the team.
 All teams are qualified for either predictable environment/encounters or complex environment/encounters.
 Health care facilities are unique in that they have quite a mixture of possible encounters!

 Most pet visits will be informal interactions also known as animal-assisted activities rather than animal assisted therapy.
 For information about the benefits of and differences between Animal Assisted Activities and Animal Assisted Therapy, please use the following link:

 Determine the Facility’s Goals

 Where do you want teams to visit?
 Where will visiting teams have the most impact?
 Is there a target client group you’d like to receive visits, such as those experiencing long stays or those who need motivation to participate in treatment?
 What level of staff involvement will be possible?
 Are you planning to incorporate animals as part of a therapeutic treatment, such as physical therapy?

 As mentioned, all Pet Partner teams are qualified as suitable for either predictable or complex environments.
 Environments are judged on a combination of staff involvement and activity level.
 By considering where you would like visits to occur and what kind of staff involvement will be possible, you can set up volunteer teams and the clients for success.

 Begin by reviewing the Pet Partners policies and procedures that all teams abide by.
 This will familiarize you with the expectations required of volunteers.
 Based on the unique needs of your facility, you’ll need to establish some additional guidelines and procedures for your visiting animal program.
-Your facility will also have additional volunteer requirements.
+Your facility may also have additional volunteer requirements.

 - Who will be the point person for your therapy animal team volunteers?